dwave-examples/advantage2/README.md

 # Advantage2 System: Performance Comparison Against Advantage System

-This demo showcases the improved performance of an Advantage2 system, relative to an Advantage system, by generating 1000 random spin glass problem samples on a highest-yielded intersecting graph and comparing resulting energies of each system.
-The demo allows for customization of Advantage and Advantage2 systems, annealing protocol, and weight distribution and precision.
+This demo showcases the improved performance of an Advantage2 system, relative to an Advantage system, by generating 1000 random spin-glass problem samples on a highest-yielded intersecting graph and comparing resulting energies of each system.
+The demo allows for customization of the systems' annealing protocol and the problems' weight distribution and precision.

 ![Demo Example](static/demo.png)